embeddedgo/embeddedgo.github.io/_posts/2019-11-16-go_on_not_so_small_hardware.md

 I spent a couple of months exploring the internals of the Go assembler, linker and compiler.
 The result was a preliminary port for the linux/thumb pair where *thumb* means the [Thumb2 instruction set](http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.ddi0338g/ch01s02s01.html).
 This is the only instruction set included in the ARMv7-M ISA.
 After fixing most of the bugs in the linux/thumb port I've started working on the noos/thumb, the port that will be able to generate code for bare-metal ARM microcontrollers (Cortex-M3, M4, M7, etc. without any OS on the board).

-The whole fascinating history of the both stages is worth a separate article.
-Here, I will give you simple step by step recipe on how to compile and run your first Go program on the ARM microcontroller, in particular on the STM32F407 which is the heart of the popular [STM32F4-Discovery](https://www.st.com/en/evaluation-tools/stm32f4discovery.html) kit.
+The whole fascinating history of the both stages is worth another article.
+Here, I will just give you simple step by step recipe on how to compile and run your first Go program on the ARM microcontroller, in particular on the STM32F407 which is the heart of the popular [STM32F4-Discovery](https://www.st.com/en/evaluation-tools/stm32f4discovery.html) kit.

 ![Gopher on F4-Discovery]({{ site.baseur }}/images/gopher/gopher-discovery.jpg)